0xAX/linux-insides/Booting/linux-bootstrap-1.md

 state.ip = 0;
 ```

 Here, `grub_linux_real_target` is the physical address where the kernel setup code will be loaded.
 As we saw in the [previous section](#the-magic-power-button---what-happens-next), this address was `0x90000`.
-Shifting it right by four divides it by `16`, converting a physical address into a segment value - that’s how real mode memory segmentation works.
+Shifting it right by four divides it by `16`, converting a physical address into a segment value - that's how real mode memory segmentation works.

 Then, GRUB sets the code segment specified by the `CS` register to `segment + 0x20` before starting execution.
 Why `0x20`?
 Let's remember that in real mode, physical addresses are computed as: